-Project Location: The Lower Sherman Island Wildlife Area (LSIWA) is approximately 3,100 acres, primarily marsh and open water, at the confluence of the Sacramento and San Joaquin Rivers in the western Sacramento-San Joaquin River Delta.
-It is bordered by Mayberry Slough, Sherman Island, and Donlon Island on the east; the Sacramento River on the north; Kimball Island on the southwest; and the San Joaquin River on the south.
+Location: The Lower Sherman Island Wildlife Area (LSIWA) occupies roughly 3,100 acres, primarily marsh and open water, at the confluence of the Sacramento and San Joaquin Rivers in the western Sacramento-San Joaquin River Delta.
+The property is located in Sacramento County.

 California Department of Fish and Wildlife